NUBC consists of four squads, split between Men and Women, at Novice and Senior level.

 After this, the squad puts full focus on Women’s Henley.
 Intense selection follows, and once crews are selected, they race at Metropolitan and Durham Regatta before HWR.
 A few boats will then carry on training with the aim of qualifying for Henley Royal Regatta.

 The Women’s squad has grown in success immeasurably, and now boasts wins at BUCS events, EUSA and Henley Women’s Regatta as well as qualification for Henley Royal Regatta over the last few years.
+Notably winning the Women's Championship 8+ at BUCS Regatta for the first time in 2014 and again in 2019, Five Henley Women's Regatta wins since 2016 and qualifying for both the Remenham and Princess Grace Challenge Cups at Henley Royal Regatta in 2018.

 For more information on joining the senior women's squad email Alex Leigh